-Regulatory Assets and Liabilities and Related Deferred Taxes
+Regulatory Assets and Liabilities and Related Deferred Taxes (Please see staff briefing papers, pages 14-30)

 - 12. Adopt the ALJ's proposed findings 498 through 501 and require MERC to reduce rate base by \$11,281,942 for the Regulatory Assets and Liabilities adjustment and its related deferred taxes of \$4,294,542 for a net adjustment that reduces the rate base by \$6,697,400.
 [DOC, ALJ] and - 13.
-Do not adopt ALJ findings 489 and 490. or - 14.
-Strike the words "averaging of" from ALJ findings 489 and 490. or - 15.
+Do not adopt ALJ findings 489 and 490, and delete the words "second:, "third", and "fourth" from ALJ findings 491, 494 and 495. or - 14.
+Strike the words "averaging of" from ALJ findings 489 and 490. - 489.
+In the view of the Administrative Law Judge, the Department has the better of the two arguments.
+First, notwithstanding the practice agreed to in MERC's prior rate case, the multi-year averaging of cumulative amounts that occurred in that case is both different from what is proposed for this test year and not ideal. and - 490.
+It bears mentioning that the averaging of cumulative amounts, in the prior case, resulted in a reduction to the size of the rate base.
+[Staff briefing papers, p.
+29, Department post-oral argument letter.] or - 15.
 Approve MERC's proposal to include \$18,794,224 of Regulatory Assets and Liabilities in rate base.
-[MERC] (If the Commission selects this alternative, it may wish to adopt some of MERC's proposed modifications to ALJ findings 489 through 501.)
+[MERC] If the Commission selects this alternative, it may wish to adopt some of MERC's proposed modifications to ALJ findings 489 through 501: - 489.
+In the view of the Administrative Law Judge, the Department MERC has the better of the two arguments.
+First, notwithstanding the practice agreed to in MERC's prior rate case, the multi-year averaging of cumulative amounts that occurred in that case is both different from what is proposed for MERC's proposed inclusion of the difference between cumulative funding and cumulative expense in this test year is appropriate and not ideal is consistent with the practice agreed to in MERC's prior rate case.